flabbergast/enstix/README.md

 The encrypted disk image is encrypted with aes128-cbc-essiv (probably not directly compatible with other existing programs using this scheme).
 So there is one main AES128 key.
-This one is used to encrypt each sector (512 bytes) with CBC, where the IV is derived from the key and the sector number as described by the ESSIV scheme.
+This one is used to encrypt each sector (usually 512 bytes) with CBC, where the IV is derived from the key and the sector number as described by the ESSIV scheme.

 What is stored in xmega's EEPROM is the main AES128 key encrypted with AES (the key for this is the first 16 bytes of the SHA256 hash of the